Interactive Investors vs InvestEngine

 • Clean web and mobile interface — built for passive, set-and-forget investing

-• Auto-invest: recurring weekly or monthly contributions into any ETF
+• Savings Plans: recurring weekly, fortnightly or monthly contributions into any ETF

 • One-click portfolio rebalancing back to target allocations